MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 : The tablet is a black stone slab in the back of the room.
 It accumulates when Golgoroth's Gaze is lost and adds stacks depending on how many potential poison sacs weren't spawned per damage phase.
 It also accumulates by 2 if Golgoroth's Gaze is not obtained within roughly 10 seconds after a poison sac appears.
 If six runes are present, Exodia is summoned and instantly knocks your raid's life points to zero.

 ### Statuses
 **Golgoroth's Gaze**

 : Caretaker will inflict a debuff of the same name on someone who shoots him in the back with the text prompt, "Golgoroth shifts his Gaze to ``<PLAYERNAME>``".
 While Gaze is active, Golgoroth will fire swarms of Golgoroth's Rage at the debuffed player instead of using the normal Ogre attack kit.
 Lasts 20 seconds, only one gaze can be active at a time.
 Breaking line of sight or gaining any form of invisibility instantly removes the debuff.
 Gaining Gaze while it is active will purge it on any other players.
 If gained while any other Gazes are active, a wave of adds will spawn near the door in the back of the pit (unsure if on a timer or if this is the spawn condition).

 **Pool of Reclaimed Light**

-: Continously granted to those standing in a Pool of Reclaimed Light that is dropped from a poison sac.
+: Continously granted to those standing in a pool of Reclaimed Light that is dropped from a poison sac.
 The pool lasts roughly 15 seconds.
 Allows players inside to ignore Golgoroth's damage resistance on his stomach.

 **Unstable Light**

 : Lasts 7 seconds.
-Presumably happens after a poison sac is destroyed.
+Seems to be periodically afflicted on any player who has Pool of Reclaimed Light.
 One player does their best Grandmaster Cursed Thrall impression, dealing lethal damage to any nearby allies and dealing ~250k damage to Golgoroth if nearby, presumably ignoring damage resistance.
 Creates a humming noise that can be heard by all players and gets louder the closer it is to resolving.

 **Drained of Light**